No Win No Fee: How To Fund The Legal Cost of Your UK Road Accident Compensation Claim

 In this agreement your injury lawyer agrees not to charge you for his professional fees if he loses your case.
 If he wins your claim – he will charge his costs to the party at fault (the loser) with a percentage increase known as a “success fee”.

-Be careful to check with your lawyer that you will not have to pay any "shortfall" in legal costs.
-In UK law the loser of a legal claim has to pay the winner's costs so long as they are reasonable - a "shortfall" is the difference between the amount of costs the loser pays compared to the amount of costs your accident solicitor has clocked up.
+No win no fee agreements dated prior to the 1st April 2013: be careful to check with your lawyer that you will not have to pay any “shortfall” in legal costs.
+In UK law the loser of a legal claim has to pay the winner’s costs so long as they are reasonable – a “shortfall” is the difference between the amount of costs the loser pays compared to the amount of costs your accident solicitor has clocked up.

 2. Disbursement funding for no win no fee agreements